 2. Management Cost – will you manage and direct the center or will the cost of management need to come from the child care business revenues?

 3. Key Costs Analysis – Labor costs are always the largest portion of a child care budget.
-You should have an accurate projection of total labor costs for teachers, assistants, and other staffing.
+You should have an accurate projection of total labor costs for teachers, assistants, and other staff.

 4. Occupancy Cost – is the total cost of the facility lease or mortgage payment plus all utilities.